Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Assign static private IP addresses to your instances that persist across starts and stops.
 - [ ] Define network interfaces, and attach one or more network interfaces to your instances.

-### in the HQ region you run an hourly batch process reading data from every region to compute cross regional reports that are sent by email to all offices this batch process must be completed as fast as possible to quickly optimize logistics how do you build the database architecture in order to meet the requirements'?
+### In the HQ region you run an hourly batch process reading data from every region to compute cross regional reports that are sent by email to all offices this batch process must be completed as fast as possible to quickly optimize logistics how do you build the database architecture in order to meet the requirements'?

 - [x] For each regional deployment, use RDS MySQL with a master in the region and a read replica in the HQ region.
 - [ ] For each regional deployment, use MySQL on EC2 with a master in the region and send hourly EBS snapshots to the HQ region.